Sequentially Optimal Pricing under Informational Robustness: Dynamically Inconsistent Informationally Robust Objectives

-This example is similar to Example \ref{ex:sellerworse}, where, when $\delta \geq 4/5$, trade does not occur in the first period.
-The only difference is that now the horizon is infinite.
-As a result, the seller's problem at time 2 \emph{looks identical} to the time 1, whenever sale occurs with probability 0 at time 1.
+\end{example} Here, when $\delta \geq 2 - \sqrt[3]{4} \approx 0.4126$, the seller again does not attempt to sell in the first period.
+A key difference, however, is that the horizon is now infinite.
+As a result, the seller's problem at time 2 \emph{looks identical} to the problem at time 1 whenever sale occurs with probability 0 in period 1.

-So suppose the seller were to consider the true worst-case information arrival process, being naive over future actions.
-In this case, \emph{the seller would never induce a sale}.
-After waiting one period, the seller would ``reset'' the worst-case.
-As this behavior does not emerge in any Bayesian Coase conjecture environment (where the seller at least tries to sell), we note that despite doing even worse than the Coase conjecture presents, the resulting equilibrium is non-Coasian.
+This observation shows that \emph{the seller would never induce a sale} in this alternative, for this specification with sufficiently high $\delta$—and, importantly, $\delta$ need not be particularly close to one for this to occur.
+After waiting one period, the seller effectively ``resets'' the worst case.
+This property is unusual and highlights how, in principle, the use of the maxmin objective can \emph{dramatically change} the pricing strategies a seller might adopt.
+We are not aware of other environments where the seller does not even \emph{attempt} to sell in equilibrium.

-While the above behavior appears suspicious, we view this as an indictment of the model of the fully-pessimal-and-naive benchmark.
-It seems hard to imagine that the seller, capable of computing their discounted payoffs, would not further realize their strategy would involve ``never-selling.''
-Indeed, if $\underline{v} > 0$, then the seller can always choose some price where every buyer would wish to buy, for any value of $v$.
-A seller realizing this might instead opt to adopt such a safe strategy instead of following the predictions of this benchmark.
+On the other hand, this result also provides a reason why our benchmark may be more useful than the fully-pessimal-and-naive case.
+It seems difficult to imagine that a seller, capable of computing discounted payoffs, would not anticipate never even attempting to sell under this objective.
+We note that a similar phenomenon can also arise in Bayesian models with a finite horizon (e.g., \cite{Fershtman1993}).